Sharp Sobolev inequalities on noncompact Riemannian manifolds with ${\sf Ric}\geq 0$ via Optimal Transport theory: Introduction and Main Results

-Very recently, by using the $L^2$-OMT-based distorted Brunn-Minkowski inequality, Balogh and Krist\'aly \cite{BK} stated the sharp isoperimetric inequality on non-compact ${\sf CD}(0,N)$ spaces; as a consequence, following the technique of Aubin \cite{Aubin} and Talenti \cite{Talenti}, the latter sharp isoperimetric inequality combined with suitable symmetrization provided the sharp $L^p$-Sobolev inequality $(p>1)$ on Riemannian manifolds with ${\sf Ric}\geq 0$, see \cite[Theorem 1.2]{BK}.
+Very recently, by using the $L^2$-OT-based distorted Brunn-Minkowski inequality, Balogh and Krist\'aly \cite{BK} stated the sharp isoperimetric inequality on non-compact ${\sf CD}(0,N)$ spaces, extending previous contributions by Agostiniani, Fogagnolo and Mazzieri \cite{AFM}, Brendle \cite{Brendle} and Fogagnolo and Mazzieri \cite{FM}.
+As a consequence, following the technique of Aubin \cite{Aubin} and Talenti \cite{Talenti}, the latter sharp isoperimetric inequality combined with suitable symmetrization provided the sharp $L^p$-Sobolev inequality $(p>1)$ on Riemannian manifolds with ${\sf Ric}\geq 0$, see \cite[Theorem 1.2]{BK}.

-Our first goal is to provide a \textit{symmetrization-free, fully $L^2$-OMT-based} proof of the same sharp $L^p$-Sobolev inequality as in \cite[Theorem 1.2]{BK}, $p\geq 1,$ answering in this way the question of Cordero-Erausquin, Nazaret and Villani \cite{CE-N-Villani} on Riemannian manifolds with ${\sf Ric}\geq 0$.
+Our first goal is to provide a \textit{symmetrization-free, fully $L^2$-OT-based} proof of the sharp $L^p$-Sobolev inequality, $p\geq 1,$ answering in this way the question of Cordero-Erausquin, Nazaret and Villani \cite{CE-N-Villani} on noncompact, complete Riemannian manifolds with ${\sf Ric}\geq 0$.

 To be more precise, let $(M,g)$ be a noncompact, complete $n(\geq 2)$-dimensional Riemannian manifold with ${\sf Ric}\geq 0$, endowed with its volume form ${\rm d}v_g$ and distance function $d_g$.
 Let